openstack-archive/collectd-openstack-plugins/README.rst

 collectd-ceilometer-plugin
 ==========================

-Collectd plugins for publishing to OpenStack (Ceilometer, Gnocchi and Aodh).
+Collectd plugins for publishing to openStack (ceilometer, gnocchi and aodh).

-This repositiory contains collectd plugins for publishing telemetry data (metrics and events) gathered by collectd to Ceilometer, Gnocchi and Aodh.
+This repositiory contains collectd plugins for publishing telemetry data (metrics and events) gathered by collectd to ceilometer, gnocchi and aodh.
-This allows a more comprehensive set of platform telemetry to be made available to OpenStack which enables service assurance, fault management and  monitoring.
+This allows a more comprehensive set of platform telemetry to be made available to openStack which enables service assurance, fault management and  monitoring.

 * Free software: Apache license
 * Source: http://git.openstack.org/cgit/openstack/collectd-ceilometer-plugin